Learning at Aston Business School

 Experiential learning is valuable because:

 - it provides an opportunity for immediate feedback on core concepts

 - it creates long-lasting impact and can change your mindset

 - it helps you develop reflective skills allowing you to learn faster

 - practical learning stimulates creativity.

 Learning by doing can be useful in numerous situations, mainly we use it to help you develop strategy, think creatively, solve problems and for team and leadership development.

 We like to take your learning out of the classroom and into real businesses.
 Thanks to close partnerships with business, we take MBAs to visit companies such as Aston Villa Football Club, Ford and Jaguar Land Rover.

 Assessment at Aston Business School

-Modules are assessed by individual assignments and group work where you will have the opportunity to analyse complicated business problems.
-Examinations can be taken online from anywhere in the world.
+Modules are assessed by individual assignments and group work where you will have the opportunity to analyse complex business problems.